f-charton/f-charton.github.io/roots.md

 ### Data usage, and batch size

-Training the models, using batches of 64 examples, to high accuracy requires about 400 epochs, or 120 million examples.
+So far, all models were trained using batches of 64 examples, and needed 400 epochs, or 120 million samples, to achieve high accuracy.
 This is a very large training set.
+Better data efficiency is possible by reducing the batch size.
+Table 5 indicates the number of epochs and examples needed to train a model to 58% (max-err) accuracy (over polynomials of degree 3 to 6), for different batch sizes.
+With batches of 4 examples the mode needs 12.6 million examples, almost 10 times less that when using batches of 128.
+Note that smaller batches result in slower learning, since the optimizer, a slow operation, is called more often.

+Final accuracy tends to decrrease with larger batches: models with 256, 512 and 1024 batches never reached 58% accuracy.
+In these experiments, the besst accuracies were achieved with batch size between 32 and 64.

 **Table 5 - batch size, number or epochs, and millions of examples, to reach 58% accuracy**
 |Batch size|Epochs|Millions of examples|